arunbaby0/arunbaby.com/_pages/statuses.md

 I keep posting updates on Watsapp.
 I keep track of the same using a post each month just for reference.

-These are mostly borrowed from other people, I will try to keep refernce as much as possible.
+These are mostly borrowed from other people, I will try to keep references as much as possible.